Open Research Knowledge Graph

 Description

-The Open Energy Databus is a Service directed at developers in the energy domain.
-It can be used to access linked open data from various sources by using SPARQL queries.
+The Open Energy Databus is a specialized platform designed for developers in the energy domain.
+It enables agile data integration and automation by leveraging a structured metadata Knowledge Graph.
+The services allows users to seamlessly discover, connect, and access linked open data from diverse energy sources using SPARQL and further state-of-the-art semantic technologies.

 RDMO4Energy